-Rhode Island may be the nation's smallest state, but the tiny state offers a wondrous number of things to see and do.
-Founded in 1636 by religious dissenter Roger Williams, who preached religious tolerance and advocated for the separation of church and state, Rhode Island belongs on your must-see list if you are a fan of history, architecture, or the arts.
+Rhode Island may be the nation's smallest state, but it offers a wondrous number of things to see and do.
+Founded in 1636 by religious dissenter Roger Williams who preached religious tolerance and advocated for the separation of church and state, Rhode Island belongs on your must-see list if you are a fan of history, architecture, or the arts.

 It's also a beach lover's heaven, a foodie's delight, and, with its proliferation of B&Bs, the perfect place to spend a romantic night.